 Chearly also has a mission to create beautiful clothing that is as friendly to nature as it is to our skin.
 Leaving her corporate line to start her entrepreneurial journey, she went on to take an Advanced Certificate in Fashion Design at TaF.tc where she acquired knowledge in Adobe Illustrator, sewing, technical drawing and 3D Design which helped her very much in launching her own activewear brand.

 Coupled with Chearly’s international marketing and branding experience, it is a matter of time that YOF Athletica would become a household name in the world of yoga and wellness.
-YOF Athletica’s tops and pants for both men and women start from $36 and are available on THE LABEL SG.
+YOF Athletica’s tops and pants for both men and women start from $36.

 First breaking out into the local scene in 2010, Max Tan’s eponymous label MAX.TAN has grown from strength to strength.
 The label has chalked up quite a following locally and internationally, and has also kept the Singapore flag flying high, stocked in cities such as Copenhagen, Germany, Norway and San Francisco.
 It has won numerous accolades all over the world, including being the first Asia-based label to be invited to showcase at the prestigious Modefabriek in Amsterdam.

 He has dressed international celebrities such as Ingrid, female rapper and Beyoncé’s protégé; Rupaul’s Drag Race winner, Violet Chachki, and Eurovision winner, Conchita Wurst.
 In Singapore, he has dressed for Rozz, Joi Chua and Joanna Dong.